-STINTINO: probably one of the best place you will find in Sardinia
+STINTINO is probably one of the best place you will see in Sardinia

 Stintino (isthintinu in Sardinian) is a small village in north-west coast of Sardinia.
 Founded in 1885, was inhabited by fishing families coming from island of Asinara, now has about 1600 inhabitants.